dice-group/raki-ilp-benchmark/docs/index.md

 A learning problem may have also a gold standard concept which describes the learning problem.

-However a Learning Problem does not have to contain a Concept.
+Be aware: a Learning Problem does not have to contain a Concept.

 Imagine the following Ontology